GriceTurrble/recipes.riceprower.com/docs/recipes/red_wine_pot_roast.md

 <!--
     Should be an ordered list at the top level
 -->
-1. Preheat the oven to 325 degrees F. Season the chuck roast with salt and pepper.
+1. Adjust oven rack to lowest level to allow space for a large pot.
+Preheat the oven to 325 degrees F. Season the chuck roast with salt and pepper.

     !!! ingredients
         **Using:** chuck roast; salt and pepper to taste.

-2. Place a large **dutch oven** over medium heat and add the canola oil.
+2. Place a large **dutch oven**, or other large **oven-safe** pot, over medium heat and add the canola oil.
 Once hot, add the meat and brown it, 3-4 minutes on each side.
 Set the roast aside on a plate.

     !!! ingredients
         **Using:** 2 tbsp canola oil.